php-repos/phpkg-documentations/add-command.md

 You can simply add any package to your application using this single command.
 Remember to replace `{owner}` and `{repo}` with your desired package owner and repo name.

-By default, Saeghe will check the given package's repository to see if there are any releases for the package.
+By default, it checks the given package's repository to see if there are any releases for the package.
 If it finds releases, it downloads the latest release of the package for your application, unless you specify the version tag that you wish to install.